sarah-j-smith/UnrealEngine2D/AdventureGame/README.md

 It's a full-unicode retro gaming font.
 As far as I can tell Cody is the original author of this font, and its been resold many times on the internet by unethical persons.

+## Strings and i18n

+I want the game to be in other languages than just English.
+I have experience of development where we paid a lot of attention and effort to translation files and it seems bad to cut this out, even at this early stage.

+So: I'm using string tables.

+* See [this Unreal Garden blog post](https://unreal-garden.com/tutorials/stringtable-cpp/) for a good discussion of how to set this up.

+Note: By default Unreal will not include your CSV file(s) as part of the packaging process, even if they are inside the content folder.
+Make sure to add your CSVs directory to Additional Non-Asset Directories to Package in your project's Packaging settings.